 - How will you prepare for that future?

-That To help answer these questions, CollegeChoiceToday developed a powerful online career assessment tool that helps students find his or her “sweet spot”—where passion, personality, and skills intersect.
+That To help answer these questions, CollegeChoiceToday developed a powerful online career assessment tool that helps students find their “sweet spot”—where passion, personality, skills & ability intersect.

-In Step 2 of our college coaching program, students are provided an online career aptitude test.
+In Step 2 of our college coaching program, students are provided an online career aptitude assessment – NOT a test.

 The results of the assessment are a comprehensive and customized package that makes it easy for students and their families to make the best, informed decisions on career goals, field of study and college.